 Lafayette Passage Paddling Trail

-As of March 24, 2014 the Lafayette Passage Paddle Trail is currently open.
+The Lafayette Passage Paddle Trail is currently open.

 About the Trail